verein-fuer-elektro-akustik/velak.klingt.org/content/about.md

 ---
 title: "about"
+type: "about"
 menu:
     nav:
         name: about
-    weight: 1000
+        weight: 100
 sitemap:
     changefreq: yearly
     priority: 0.5
 rss_ignore: true
 hide_title: true
 ---
-velak (Verein für Elektroakustische Musik) is a non-profit organisation and platform for artists who work in fields of experimental music and sound/art.
+velak (verein für elektroakustische musik) is a non-profit organisation and platform for artists who work in fields of experimental music and sound/art.
 Based in Vienna, the members of velak organise concerts since 2004.

 Current active members of velak are:
 - {{< artist "eduardo-triviño-cely" >}}